ALA Division Presidents' Programs, Chair Programs, and other Featured Speakers

 What does trust mean in the context of government information?
 Inequality, exclusion, and political influence have led to distrust of government content.
 This panel will highlight some of the deceptive practices, vanished websites, and infectious skepticism that should inform the evaluation of government sources as trustworthy.

 We’ll present approaches to supporting your users as they navigate this content.
 You’ll also learn about some key issues affecting access to government resources.
 Bring your questions and be prepared to test your information literacy skills as we discuss the good, the bad, and the ugly aspects of government information.
+Get details and add to your schedule.

 (IFRT) Big Data in Libraries: Friend or Foe?